Dr Rhys Jones

-- Darlithydd Gwyddor Da Byw a’r Amgylchedd (Cyfrwng Cymraeg)Department of Biological, Environmental and Rural Sciences - Teaching And Research
+- Darlithydd Gwyddor Da Byw a’r Amgylchedd (Cyfrwng Cymraeg)Department of Life Sciences - Teaching And Research

 I’m originally from north Wales, where I was raised on an upland beef and sheep farm.
 I still take a keen interest in the family farm as well as wider Agriculture issues.
 My other interest include football and rugby.

 My research interests lie within the field of veterinary parasitology.
 I’m particularly interested in developing sustainable parasite control techniques for livestock producers.
 Ongoing research projects focus on liver fluke, rumen fluke, intermediate snail host Galba truncatula and gastrointestinal nematodes of cattle and sheep.
 Recently I have utilised environmental DNA (eDNA) analysis, deep amplicon sequencing, spatial and temporal modelling, traditional parasitology methods, and precision livestock technology to meet research aims.